sdenier/Geco/README_DEV.md

 - `build_release_jar` builds the jar for a stable release.
 The only difference is in the given name, which is simpler, like `geco-1.3.jar`
 - `build_distrib` builds the archive bundle for a stable release, including the jar, the user documentation and other files.

-> The `build.xml` file contains targets for continuous integration with Travis.
+> Note: the `build.xml` file contains targets for continuous integration with Travis.